Master Protocol Workshop

 Lisa LaVange, PhD

-Lisa LaVange, PhD, is Professor and Associate Chair of the Department of Biostatistics in the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.
-She is also director of the department’s Collaborative Studies Coordinating Center (CSCC).
+Lisa LaVange, PhD, is Professor and Chair of the Department of Biostatistics in the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill and former director of the department’s Collaborative Studies Coordinating Center (CSCC).
 From 2011 to 2017, Dr. LaVange was director of the Office of Biostatistics in the United States Food and Drug Administration (FDA) Center for Drug Evaluation and Research (CDER).
 Prior to her government and academic experience, she spent 16 years in non-profit research and 10 years in the pharmaceutical industry.
 Dr. LaVange is an elected fellow of the American Statistical Association (ASA) and was the 2018 ASA President.

 Randall J. Bateman, MD